irvinejeremy/irvinejeremy/_pages/about.md

 - Undergraduate research experiences, teaching, and building inclusive scientific communities

 ### About this site
 This website highlights my research, publications, teaching experience, outreach activities, and professional service.
-It is built using the AcademicPages template and hosted through GitHub Pages.
+It is built and hosted through GitHub Pages.

 If you'd like to connect, you can find my social links in the sidebar.